bwogit/CI_PP1_OCMII/README.md

 ### Colour

 The website is sober and non-aggressive.
 The site is purposely neutral with dark grey and light grey being the common colours.
 The advantage of this choice of colours is to make the pictures jump.
-The focus of teh user is always on the pictures and information the websites provides.
+The focus of the user is always on the pictures and information the websites provides.

 ### Fonts